 The lure of the long-distance grandchild: it’s a powerful draw that plays into the retirement living decisions of many seniors.
-But should it be the deciding factor in where you choose to retire?
+But should retiring where your grandchildren live be the top consideration in your decision about where to live?

 In previous generations, people often lived and died within a fairly small geographic area.
 Relatives lived near one another in almost a communal set-up where food was raised and prepared, children were attended to and taught, and the elderly were cared for by members of the extended family.